robotics-ETF/RPMPLv2/README.md

 The visualization gif files will be stored in ```/data``` folder (e.g., ```/data/planar_2dof/scenario_test/scenario_test_planar_2dof.gif```).

 ## 3.6 Test trajectory generation
-To test trajectory generation (both by spline approach and by Ruckig approach) in static environments, open ```test_trajectory.cpp``` and in the new tab run the following:
+To test trajectory generation (both by Spline approach and by Ruckig approach) in static environments, open ```test_trajectory.cpp``` and in the new tab run the following:
 ```
 cd ~/RPMPLv2/build/rpmpl_library/apps
 ./test_trajectory